1712n/dn-institute/content/attacks/posts/2019-05-15-Bitcoin-Cash.md

 ## Attackers

 The initial attack on the Bitcoin Cash network was attempted by an unidentified entity aiming to exploit a network upgrade by introducing invalid transactions.
 However, two major mining pools, BTC.com and BTC.top, counteracted by joining forces to temporarily control more than 51% of the network’s hash rate.
-Although BTC.com and BTC.top's intervention was aimed at preventing the malicious activity, their ability to gain majority control raised questions about the centralization and vulnerability of the Bitcoin Cash network.

 ## Losses